fajo-de/mokey/README.md

-[here](https://www.freeipa.org/page/Self-Service_Password_Reset) for more info and the rationale behind this decision. mokey is not a FreeIPA plugin but a complete standalone application that uses the FreeIPA JSON API.  mokey requires no changes to the underlying LDAP schema and uses a MariaDB database to store access tokens.
+[here](https://www.freeipa.org/page/Self-Service_Password_Reset) for more info and the rationale behind this decision. mokey is not a FreeIPA plugin but a complete standalone application that uses the FreeIPA JSON API.  mokey requires no changes to the underlying LDAP schema and can use various types of storage methods to store access tokens.
 The user experience and web interface can be customized to fit the requirements of an organization's look and feel. mokey is written in Go and released under a modified BSD license.

 ## Project status

-mokey should be considered alpha software and used at your own risk.
+mokey should be considered beta software and used at your own risk.
 There are inherent security risks in providing features like self-service password resets and can make your systems vulnerable to abuse.